renan-siqueira/autoencoder-research/README.md

 ## Features

-- Train an autoencoder on your dataset of images.
+- Train various autoencoder architectures: standard, convolutional, variational, and convolutional variational autoencoder on your dataset of images.
 - Visualize the reconstructions of the autoencoder.
 - Evaluate the model on a separate validation set.
+- Checkpointing: Ability to save and resume training from checkpoints.
-- Save and load model functionality.
+- Save and load trained model weights.
+- Utilize custom datasets by simply pointing to your directory.

 ## Getting Started